lksawyer/personal/react/projects/online-widget/README.md

 ### The project

-This react app will perform the following actions:
+This react app is capable of the following:

-- Given a JSON object, this application will render online offers for a selected child
+- Given a JSON object:
+  - Render selected child's parent title, title and online offers
-- A new set of online offers will be dynamically rendered to the DOM when a new product is selected
+  - Dynamically render a new set of data when a new product is selected
 - Fully responsive UI

 ### Screenshot